seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

     </p>
     <h3> An example Seldonian machine learning problem </h3>
     <p>
-        Consider a simple supervised regression problem with two continuous random variables X and Y. Let the goal be to predict the label Y using the single feature X. To solve this problem, we can use linear regression with the <i>mean squared error</i> (MSE) as the objective function.
+        Consider a simple supervised regression problem with two continuous random variables X and Y. Let the goal be to predict the label Y using the single feature X. One approach to this problem is to use gradient descent on a linear regression model with the <i>mean squared error</i> (MSE) as the objective function.
 Recall that the mean squared error of predictions $\hat Y$ is the expected squared difference between the actual value of $Y$ and the prediction $\hat Y$, i.e., $\mathbf{E}[(Y-\hat Y)^2]$.
 We can approximate an optimal solution by minimizing the objective function with respect to the weights of the model, ${\theta}$, which in this case are just the intercept and slope of the line.
     </p>
     <p>
         Now, let's suppose we want to add the following two constraints into the problem: